theakash1430143/delta-demo/README.md

 # delta-demo
-This is my first demo project
+This is my first demo project.